Lenny LeBlanc: Musical career

 Former band member and good friend Pete Carr had become a successful producer and studio guitarist in Muscle Shoals, Alabama.
 He encouraged LeBlanc to join him there.
 After a few months LeBlanc began playing bass as well as singing background vocals with artists such as Hank Williams Jr., Crystal Gayle, Etta James, Shenandoah, Ricky Skaggs, Sawyer Brown, The Supremes, Joan Baez, Amy Grant and Roy Orbison.

 With much success as a background musician and singer, LeBlanc embarked on a solo career.
 In 1975, he recorded a demo and producer Carr sent a copy to Jerry Wexler at Atlantic Records.
 A few months later LeBlanc's first solo LP was released.
 Atlantic saw great potential in LeBlanc and teamed him with Carr, with the two of them recording a subsequent album credited to LeBlanc and Carr.
 The result was three chart singles, including the top 40 hit "Falling".
+The song had received significant airplay, although there is no currently reported sales figures for the single.
 LeBlanc and Carr began touring with major acts.
 After a while, Carr decided he enjoyed making the records more than promoting them, so before they could record a follow-up album, the duo went their separate ways.
 LeBlanc continued writing songs and pursuing a solo effort, this time with Capitol Records.

 On the American Top 40 show of February 25, 1978, Casey Kasem reported that LeBlanc and Carr had been bumped from the ill-fated flight which killed some of the members of rock band Lynyrd Skynyrd.
 The acts were touring together, and last-minute travel plan changes prevented the duo from boarding the plane after they had initially been offered seats.

 In 1980, LeBlanc became a born-again Christian and began recording Christian-themed music.
 In 1983, Heartland Records released Say a Prayer followed by Person to Person in 1984.
 In 1987, LeBlanc opened his own recording studio in Muscle Shoals, Alabama, where he does his own productions as well as others.